 What is a bursa?

 Usually found at the interface between tendons and muscle, tendon and bone, a bursa is a small soft tissue ‘sac’.
 They have a number of functions.
 One is a type of cushioning and protection to reduce irritation and inflammation and stress on adjacent structures when moving or when susceptible to impact.
 However, unfortunately, they can themselves become inflamed and when they do they are very painful.

 Bursitis is the term we use when the bursa is inflamed or irritated.
 The bursa may be expanded by fluid within the bursa.
 Often it will appear thickened.
 We can view this using ultrasound.

 How do steroid injections work for inflamed bursae?

 Invariably, after an episode of shoulder pain the muscles become weak.
-We highly recommend a program of physiotherapy, after treatment.
-Physiotherapy can help bring the shoulder back to full strength and flexibility reducing the risk of any recurrence.
+We therefore highly recommend a program of physiotherapy, after treatment.
+Physiotherapy can help bring the shoulder back to full strength and flexibility therefore reducing the risk of any recurrence.